KDL-umass/compositional_models_cate/README.md

 - Expression data generated on two different computer hardware is provided in the JSON and CSV formats here:  [Google Drive Link](https://drive.google.com/drive/u/0/folders/1Z6tOgRAP3LNkC1hLJI3nbgGWn98YFSt-).

 ### Query Execution Domain
-- TODO: Add code to generate data from scratch using Postgres.
+- Run ```query_execution/data_gen/end_to_end_data_gen.sh``` to generate data from scratch.
+Note: You would need to setup Stackoverflow database and pull user-generated queries for data generation from scractch.
-- Query execution data generated for around 10k query plans (units) with various database configuration parameters (interventions) is provided in the JSONs and CSVs formats here:  [Google Drive Link](https://drive.google.com/drive/u/0/folders/1uT67dyDWVKXPatueVOug2V4gZSgaie1Z).
+- Query execution data generated for around 10k query execution plans (units) with various database configuration parameters (interventions) is provided in the JSONs and CSVs formats here:  [Google Drive Link](https://drive.google.com/drive/u/0/folders/1uT67dyDWVKXPatueVOug2V4gZSgaie1Z).

 ## Experiment results
 In order to reproduce experiment results, we currently have a separate codebase for each domain.
 Run the code in the respective folder to reproduce the results.